bbmattieu9/bbmattieu9/README.md

 - My name is Babatoonday Mattieu, you can call me, "**tizi** || just **Mattieu**."
 I’m a full-stack software developer based in **Lagos**, **Nigeria**.
 I specialize in creating efficient apps that work across all platforms.
 In the past months, I  have been working as a front-end engineer, building interfaces / products (with **Angular**) that are usable, useful and pleasant for the most number of people possible.
 Currently I am working on digital solution for a top-rated bank to address the  problem of poverty through **education**.
 - 🏆 I'm an avid improver, who continuously learning how to make the world better through solving problems thereby adding value to human life.
 - Right now, I’m excited about learning and exploring the brilliant world of Flutter, while I keep working towards becoming a senior front-end dev.
-In the not-too-far future, I   hope to explore **AI** and create standard **AI** systems which addresses the need of humans and humanity to improve it.

  🚀 Motto:  **Do More**,  **Stay Hungry** 👨‍🎓️️